Gaston900/PSArcadeClassic/README.md

 This project is focused on merging two emulator systems [ARCADE64](https://arcade.mameworld.info/) + [HBMAME](https://hbmame.1emulation.com/), then has implemented the new hack roms (Which was not included in the [HBMAME](https://hbmame.1emulation.com/) version), has been done with a total cleaning of the roms/hack roms, eliminating thus hundreds of useless roms or . chd and unnecessary and thus be able to generate a collectible edition and in this way a single version will be published.
 In order to make the rom system much lighter for our hard drive.

-I am only supporting the operating systems, Windows 7, Windows 8, Windows 10 and Windows 11.
+I am only supporting the operating systems 64x bits, Windows 7, Windows 8, Windows 10 and Windows 11.

 So you can enjoy all the arcade systems in a single version, including all the hacks that currently exist.